Back to Diane's HomePage

 3015D optional EIS/FIS23-003B5-00, 23-009B5-00AC1631-A15optional microcode for "Extended Instruction Set" and "Floating-point Instruction Set"

-Picture 2 - The Qbus modules I acquired as "spare parts in running condition".
+Picture 2 - The Qbus modules I acquired in 2009 as "spare parts in running condition".
 Left to right:

 M7270 LSI-11/2 CPU (optional EIS/FIS microm originally missed but already plugged in at the photo),